royzhao7/app-cpp-hello-webserver/README.md

 conan build . --build-folder build/gcc
 ./build/gcc/bin/test
 ````

+### Updating Dependencies
+[Conan lockfiles](https://docs.conan.io/en/latest/versioning/lockfiles/introduction.html) are used to ensure reproducability during execution of the build pipelines.
+Therefore, after any development updates that might change the list of application libraries, their versions or their recipe versions, the lockfiles under [conan](conan/) shall be updated using the appropriate `conan lock create` commands.

 ## Running the Integration Test
 __Important Note:__ since the integration test uses [Docker Compose](https://docs.docker.com/compose/), it has to be run __outside__ of the development container.